Markil3/JMEControllerConfig/README.md

 This will run a bare-bones version dedicated to the utility using LWJGL3.

-Alternativly, you can use the :desktopLegacy subproject for LWJGL2, or the :android subproject for testing on Android.
+Alternatively, you can use the :desktopLegacy subproject for LWJGL2, or the :android subproject for testing on Android.

 ## Troubleshooting